Learn what subjects are on offer.

 The learning journey at Holy Family honours the developmental stages in a student’s life.
 Based on leading educational research and the best of today’s technologies, we prepare students for the future by teaching them how to think critically and creatively, how to communicate effectively and how to lead and work both independently and collaboratively.

 The key learning areas

 We follow the NSW Education Standards Authority (NESA) approved curriculum in the key learning areas of:

 As a Catholic school we also have a strong religious dimension that runs through all the KLAs and is also formally recognised as the KLA of Religious Education.

-Holy Family students take part in formal Religious Education every day, based on the new Catholic Education Diocese of Parramatta curriculum that is relevant to our students and to the world they live in.
+Holy Family students take part in formal Religious Education every day, based on the new Catholic Schools Parramatta Diocese curriculum that is relevant to our students and to the world they live in.

 We personalise learning to suit each student’s needs by making them leaders of their learning.

 We want our students to be successful in their learning so we empower them to take a self-directed approach and equip them with lifelong skills to take positive steps forward in their learning journey.